CEOutlaws/gomoku_ai_gpu/README.md

 It require Visual Studio 2015 upper, OpenCV 3.2, Cuda 8.0.

 We are student of Bach Khoa University in Viet Nam.
 This reposity is own research about AI and CUDA.
-All information is include on document "Report" in this reposity.
+All detail design is described on "report" document.